Poulpes/onboarding/README.md

 - Be sure to setup your profiles with your B&W profile picture *(see before_action ☝️)*.

 #### Email
-You should have received  an invitation to complete the creation of your *first_name@poulpe.co* your our Google SUEmails are managed with GSuite.
+You should have received an invitation to complete the creation of your *first_name@poulpe.co* GSuite account.
+You'll be using this email address for external communication and access to various service.

+Using an email client or the Gmail interface, is up to you !

 #### Drive